mattermost/docs/source/channels/mention-people.rst

   @alice how did your interview go with the new candidate?

-If the person you mentioned doesn't belong to the channel, a System Message is posted to let you know.
-This is a temporary message, and you are the only one who can see it.
-To add the mentioned person to the channel, open the dropdown menu next to the channel name and select **Add Members**.
+If the person you mentioned doesn't belong to the channel, a System Message is posted to let you know, and you're given the option to add the person to the channel.
+You are the only one who can see this message.

 @channel and @all
 -----------------